inikep/lizard/lz5_Frame_format.md

 it is discouraged to start a flow of concatenated frames with a skippable frame.
-If there is a need to start such a flow with some user data encapsulated into a skippable frame, it’s recommended to start with a zero-byte LZ4LZ5ame followed by a skippable frame.
+If there is a need to start such a flow with some user data encapsulated into a skippable frame, it’s recommended to start with a zero-byte LZ5 frame followed by a skippable frame.
 This will make it easier for file type identifiers.